LouisOuellet/rdp/README.md

 # RDP

-This script makes it easy to connect to older iRDP 6 Controllers and provides a ThinClient experience.
+This script makes it easy to connect to RDP and provides a ThinClient experience by adding a GUI to xfreerdp2.

 ## Requirements